 - Ammonium thioglycolate – The gentlest formula, ammonium thioglycolate only works on fine hair or looser curls.
 While it protects hair health the most, the results of this chemical treatment might not last as long.

 Above all, relaxed hair may become more susceptible to damage, however, there are ways to maintain the health of your hair throughout the process.
-Daily moisturizers are a must, alongside neutralizing and sulfate-free shampoo like PATTERN’s Hydrating shampoo and Clarifying shampoo that can help provide hair with the nutrients it absolutely needs.
+Daily moisturizers are a must, alongside neutralizing and sulfate-free shampoo like PATTERN’s Hydrating shampoo and Curl Cleansing Shampoo that can help provide hair with the nutrients it absolutely needs.
 On the other hand, heat styling tools and harsh hair color dyes are highly discouraged.

 “Going natural” can seem like a big commitment.
 However, that’s not always true!
 Natural hair, or hair that’s free from chemical treatments, is just as maintainable as any treated style (and usually a lot healthier).

 Natural hair covers a wide range of textures.
 To find your best natural hairstyle, you have to know your curl pattern.
 The denser and tighter your curls, the more moisture they’ll need.
 With so many different curly hair types, see which curl pattern category matches your own texture:4

 - Type 2a – Fine hair with light waves

 - Type 2b – Medium to thick hair with loose S-shaped waves

 - Type 2c – Thick hair with sharp S-shaped patterns, waving up to the roots

 - Type 3a – Finer hair with large, loose, and defined curls

 - Type 3b – Medium hair with buoyant and springy curls